Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \  is here that the content web page URL is stored.</p>"
 image4: /images/editorialPage.png
 imageAlt4: Editorial page
-caption4: Editorial page, note you can see the correct web page URL.
+caption4: Editorial page, note you can see the true page URL
 subheading5: ""
 paragraph5: "  <p>This means that our task is split into two stages.
 First, we must scrape\r